 In the absence of a known genetic mutation, testing during pregnancy to assess risk is not possible.

 Researchers continue their search for remaining genes that cause NBIA disorders, and much progress is being made with new technology.
-Affected individuals diagnosed with Idiopathic NBIA might want to participate in the International Patient Registry.
 If a new gene is found by researchers, the person’s samples will be examined to see if they have mutations and their form of NBIA identified.
+Affected individuals diagnosed with Idiopathic NBIA might want to participate in the TIRCON International Patient Registry.